hackersupreme/vanilla-photos/README.md

 There is no reason why I chose to use the Fetch API over requiring the JSON file, since it's a local file, other than to show a simple use of it.

-How the `fetch` function works is it accepts two arguments, the url of the resource you are trying to get and an object that describes how you're going to get it.
+The `fetch` function accepts two arguments, the url of the resource you are trying to get and an object that describes how you're going to get it.
 The object is where you can declare things like whether the request will use the `GET` method, what the headers will be, etc.

 You can then chain several functions after the initial fetch that describes what you'll do with the response data.
 In this example, I'm taking the response and converting it into readable data.
 Read about the json() method [here](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) to get some more documentation about that.